2023 Best Textile & Apparel Studies Schools in the Southeast Region

 Textile Studies majors at UK take out an average of $23,250 in student loans while working on their egree.

-The University of Alabama ranked #6 on this year’s Best Textile & Apparel Studies Schools in the Southeast Region list.
-Located in the city of Tuscaloosa, UA is a public college with a fairly large student population.
+With a ranking of #6, The University of Alabama did quite well on this year’s best schools for textile and apparel studies students.
+Located in the small city of Tuscaloosa, UA is a public school with a very large student population.

 The average amount in student loans that textile studies majors at UA take out is $25,000.

-Savannah College of Art and Design ranked #7 on this year’s Best Textile & Apparel Studies Schools in the Southeast Region list.
-Located in the medium-sized city of Savannah, SCAD is a private not-for-profit college with a fairly large student population.
+Savannah College of Art and Design came in at #7 in this year’s edition of the Best Textile & Apparel Studies Schools in the Southeast Region ranking.
+Located in the midsize city of Savannah, SCAD is a private not-for-profit school with a fairly large student population.

 Textile Studies majors at SCAD take out an average of $26,150 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $1,056.